wchesley/notebook/Work/WestgateInternalSite.md

         //Finally return the results:
         return indexItems;```

-  - Modified to the following:
+  - Modified to the following which resolves the issue, mostly, it's still slow, but not as slow as previous implementation:
   ```csharp
    //Filter down list to only include items with a department that matches a build keyword:
         var itemsOnOrderIndex = itemsOnOrder.FilterByItems(Departments.AllDepartments,